odewahn/ipython-docker/README.md

 # iPython Docker

 This project provides a Docker container for running Atlas projects as iPython Notebooks.
-It's based on
+It's based on the [ipython-notebox VM](https://github.com/odewahn/ipython-notebox).

 ## Building the base docker image